neu-vi/ezflow/docs/tutorials/using.rst

 used to supply the various parameters for the encoder, decoder, and other modules and hence to build the model.

 **EzFlow** packages default configurations for each models which have the apporpriate parameters for the respective models.
-To access these default configurations, the following functions can be used:
+To access these default configurations, the following function can be used:

 .. code-block:: python